dgollahon/rspectre/README.md

 `rspectre` is a tool for hunting the dead and errant code haunting your test suite.
 It picks up where static analysis tools like [rubocop-rspec](https://github.com/backus/rubocop-rspec) leave off by analyzing your test suite as it runs.

 This project is still a bit of a work in progress.
-In particular, `--autocorrect` is still experimental and may leave behind awkward whitespace or otherwise misbehave.
+In particular, `--auto-correct` is still experimental and may leave behind awkward whitespace or otherwise misbehave.
 YMMV.

 Happy testing!